|

 property are part of their meanings.
 Moreover, the feminine form should be

-a form in its own right and not be a mere appendage to the male form
+a form in its own right and not be a mere appendage to the male one

 (created, for example, by adding a diminutive or other such affix to it).